Master of Science

 Coursework and Other Requirements

-Attention 2012 Applicants: The curriculum will change for the 2012/2013 Academic Year.
-Updated course worksheets and curriculum information will be uploaded to this web site soon.
+Attention Applicants: A revised curriculum is in effect beginning with the 2012/2013 Academic Year.
 Please see the New Graduate Curriculum Effective Fall 2012 for more information.

 The degree requires completion of 36 credit hours as follows: 9 hours of a common core focused on science, policy and philosophy; 9-15 hours of a secondary core focused on developing substantive and methodological expertise; and 12-18 hours of electives chosen to broaden and deepen the graduate training.
 Both a thesis (Plan I) and a non-thesis (Plan II) option are available.